 The Alexander Hamilton Medal is given in recognition of the carefully planned strategies Hamilton used to gain the acceptance and the adoption of the U.S. Constitution.
 Many early leaders including Thomas Jefferson opposed a strong central government.
 Hamilton believed without centralized control the United States would never be united or become a great nation.

 Noted scholars have called Hamilton’s techniques of persuasion, his authorship of most of the 85 Federalist Papers and their carefully timed release, plus his compelling debates, “the finest use of public relations in history.”

 In that same spirit, the Alexander Hamilton medal honors the person whose exemplary efforts demonstrate the power of the effective use of public relations and research.

 Mike Fernandez, Cargill

-Mike Fernandez, Corporate Vice President, Corporate Affairs, Cargill, will receive the Institute for Public Relations’ (IPR) highest award, the Alexander Hamilton Medal, at this year’s Annual Distinguished Lecture & Awards Dinner.
+Mike Fernandez, Corporate Vice President, Corporate Affairs, Cargill, received the Institute for Public Relations’ (IPR) highest award, the Alexander Hamilton Medal, at the 54th Annual Distinguished Lecture & Awards Dinner.
 The Hamilton Medal is given for major contributions to the practice of public relations including the use of research.
 Fernandez currently leads Cargill’s global corporate affairs activities, including government relations, global issues management, brand and marketing services and corporate social responsibility.
 Before joining Cargill, Fernandez served as the chief communications officer for four Fortune 500 companies and was a senior aide to a United States senator.
 Fernandez is listed on PRWeek’s Power List of the top 50 PR professionals in the U.S. and the Holmes Report’s Influence 100 list of the top 100 PR professionals in the world.
 Fernandez serves on the boards of IPR, where he is a former co-chair, and the Arthur W. Page Society.